Primary Care Training Program

 Welcome

 We’re delighted you are interested BMC’s Primary Care Training Program.
 Our mission is to train leaders in the primary care of underserved populations by equipping our trainees with outstanding skills in clinical care, advocacy, education, and research.
-We accomplish this in a collegial learning environment with an emphasis on clinical excellence, evidence-based practice and a heightened understanding of psychosocial factors and structural determinants of health.
+We accomplish this in a collegial learning environment with an emphasis on evidence-based, comprehensive primary care practice and a commitment to addressing psychosocial factors and structural determinants of health.
 The global nature of our patient population enables our residents to gain a particularly wide array of clinical experiences that prepare them for independent practice anywhere.

 Clinic Sites